rasti37/nim-strdec-ida/README.md

 ## 📝 Notes

 - Only `PE` and `ELF` binaries are currently supported
-- strdec has been tested with IDA Pro 7.6
+- strdec has been tested with IDA Pro 7.6 and 8.X